hexagoncircle/ryan-mulligan-dev/src/blog/grid-gap.md

 ---
 title: CSS Grid Gap Behavior with Hidden Elements
 description: Some discoveries on how the CSS Grid gap property operates when hiding items in grid-template and grid-auto layouts.
-subtitle: Some discoveries on how the CSS gap property operates when hiding items in grid-template & grid-auto layouts
 ogImage: /assets/social/grid-gap-behavior.png
 date: 2023-02-14
 ---